Steve Neville

 Steve Neville (born 18 September 1957) is an English former professional footballer.
 He is assistant coach at Sorrento FC in Perth, Western Australia.
 In his 14-season career in the English Football League, he played in 494 games, in which he scored 135 goals for Southampton, Sheffield United, Bristol City and in three spells at Exeter City.
 In England he was part of two divisional title-winning teams and was a winner of the Football League Trophy.
-Near the end of his playing career, he picked up a league champions medal playing for South China AA in Hong Kong.
+Near the end of his playing career, he picked up a league champions medal while playing for South China AA in Hong Kong.

-Playingg career
+Playing career

 Southampton

 Neville began his career as an apprentice with Southampton.
 He made half a dozen league appearances for Saints in 1977–78.
 Managed by Lawrie McMenemy, Southampton finished that season as runners up in England's second tier, earning promotion to English football's top flight.

 Exeter City (first spell)

 Aged 20, Neville signed for Exeter City in the summer of 1978.
 This coincided with the beginning of three of the best seasons in the club's history in terms of league finishes.
 The three-season spell of Third Division finishes of 9th, 8th and 11th have only been bettered by the club in the early 1930s.
 He was a regular during the club's stay in the third tier, in which he hit 22 goals in his 93 league games.
 Exeter also enjoyed some creditable cup runs.
 In Neville's first season there, they included League Cup wins against Bolton Wanderers and Blackburn Rovers before being knocked out in the fourth round by Graham Taylor's resurgent Watford.
 The next season Exeter reached the same stage knocking out Birmingham City en route before losing 2–0 to Liverpool at Anfield.